Mária Telkes: Career

-Telkes moved to the United States in 1924, and visited a relative who was the Hungarian consul in Cleveland, Ohio.
+Telkes moved to the United States in 1925, and visited a relative who was the Hungarian consul in Cleveland, Ohio.
 There, she was hired to work at the Cleveland Clinic Foundation, which was founded in 1921 by biomedical researcher George W. Crile, to investigate the energy produced by living organisms.
 Telkes did some research while working at the foundation, and under the leadership of George Washington Crile, they invented a photoelectric mechanism that could record brain waves.
 They also worked together to write a book called Phenomenon of Life.

-Telkes worked from 1937 to 1939 as a physicist at Westinghouse Electrical and Manufacturing Company in Pittsburgh, Pennsylvania.
-She developed metal alloys for thermocouples to convert heat into electricity.

 Becoming an American citizen in 1937 marked a pivotal moment in Telkes's life.
-That same year, she transitioned to a research engineer role at Westinghouse Electric, where she initially focused on developing instruments converting heat into electrical energy.
+That same year, she transitioned to a research engineer role at Westinghouse Electricand Manufacturing Company in Pittsburgh, Pennsylvania.
+She initially focused on developing metal alloys for thermocouples to convert heat into electricity.
 Her venture into solar energy research began in 1939.
 As part of the Solar Energy Conversion Project at MIT, she investigated thermoelectric devices powered by sunlight.
-She was at MIT for 13 years and then for New York University for five years.
-During World War II, she worked as a civilian advisor for the Office of Scientific Research and Development (OSRD).
+She was at MIT for 13 years and then at New York University for five years.

 Her most notable innovation was the invention of the solar distiller and the development of the first solar-powered heating system designed for residential use.
 In addition, Telkes also devised various devices capable of harnessing and utilizing energy stored from sunlight.

 Telkes aimed to address the reliance on traditional heating methods, often powered by non-renewable energy sources.
 Her work sought to provide sustainable and environmentally friendly alternatives, particularly in the context of residential heating.

 Desalination

 During World War II, the United States government, noting Telkes's expertise, recruited her to serve as a civilian advisor to the Office of Scientific Research and Development (OSRD).
 There, she developed a solar-powered water desalination machine, completing a prototype in 1942.
 It came to be one of her most notable inventions because it helped soldiers get clean water in difficult situations and also helped solve water problems in the US Virgin Islands.

 However, its initial deployment was delayed until the end of the war because Hoyt C. Hottel repeatedly re-negotiated the manufacturing contracts for the machine.

 For this work, she received a Certificate of Merit in 1945 from the OSRD and on March 15, 1952, the Society of Women Engineers awarded her their first Achievement Award "for her wartime method of distilling water from salt water by solar heat."